-3. QUESTIONED CALL
+3. Questioned Call

-When a called point is questioned, a simple majority of marshals rules and if a majority did not see the blow, it doesn't count unless the receiving combatant accepts it.
+When a called point is questioned, a simple majority of marshals rule.
+If a majority did not see the blow, it doesn't count unless the receiving combatant accepts it.
 If neither the combatants nor the marshals can make a clear determination of a winner, allow the combatants to step back and start over.
 "When in doubt, fight it out."

-4. ANNOUNCE WINNER
+4. Announce Winner

 Once a bout has completed, announce the winner of the point to the audience and begin the next bout when both combatants are ready.
+Once the round is completed, announce the winner to the audience.
+Make sure the list person is notified of the outcome.